Become the Master of Your Time

 Two Pillars of Time Management – Effectiveness and Efficiency

 With that said, the core behind time management can essentially broken into two parts – effectiveness and efficiency.
-Effectiveness refers to doing the important tasks – it is synonymous with the ability to prioritize, to see the forest beyond the trees, to focus on what is needed to deliver the results, to say no to things that are not in line with the bigger picture of your life.
-Efficiency is the ability to produce optimal output within a smaller investment of time and resources.
+Effectiveness refers to the doing of important tasks – it is synonymous with the ability to prioritize, to see the forest beyond the trees, to focus on what is needed to deliver the results, to say no to things that are not in line with the bigger picture of your life.
+Efficiency is the ability to produce optimal output with a smaller investment of time and resources.
 The pinnacle of time management would be to 1) First, line up all the activities in your life in order of importance, then 2) Maximize your output from those tasks, as I have illustrated in the graph below:

 The Pinnacle of Time Management / Activity Management

 *Note: A, B, C tasks refer to their priority of importance, with A tasks being the most important.